Bitterisland6/Unity/gameJam/ZostanWDomu/README.md

 ## Instalation

-* You can find instalation instructions in [here](https://github.com/Bitterisland6/Unity/blob/master/README.md) in *Running the project / game* section. **There are no build versions for Linux and macOS, you can play game online (see below).**
+* You can find instalation instructions [here](https://github.com/Bitterisland6/Unity/blob/master/README.md) in *Running the project / game* section. **There are no build versions for Linux and macOS, you can play game online (see below).**

 * You can play also the online version - doesn't require download or anything, just hit **Run game** button.
 You can find it with you tube film presenting the gameplay[here](https://bigtinygames.itch.io/shelter-skelter) *game might lag on the beggining, but once it starts running, and loads all assets, then it runs ver well*.